MarcusOtter/APOD.Net/README.md

 ```

 ### Making your first request
-There are multiple different [available methods](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient#methods) on the [ApodClient](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient), but for this simple example we are going to get the Astronomy Picture of the Day from my most recent birthday.
+There are numerous [available methods](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient#methods) on the [ApodClient](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient), but for this simple example we are going to get the Astronomy Picture of the Day from my most recent birthday.
 I would put your birthday here but I have no idea when that is.
 If I did, GitHub wouldn't be doing their GDPR right.
 ```cs
 var date = new DateTime(2019, 06, 04);
 var result = await client.FetchApodAsync(date);
 ```

 ### Interpreting the response
 The method we used in the example above, [ApodClient.FetchApodAsync(DateTime)](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient#Apod_ApodClient_FetchApodAsync_DateTime_),  returns an [ApodResponse](https://lemorrow.github.io/APOD.Net/api/Apod.ApodResponse).
-Instead of being impatient and immediately reading our APOD content we should make sure that the client didn't encounter any errors in along the way.
+Instead of being impatient and immediately reading our APOD content we should make sure that the client didn't encounter any errors along the way.
 ```cs
 if (result.StatusCode != ApodStatusCode.OK)
 {